Bates College First-Year Experience

 BUILDING A WELCOMING COMMUNITY

 Community is any collection of individuals who share a common set of values.
 Community is central to the student experience at Bates College.
 Students encounter it in their residence halls and classrooms, on athletic fields and in office spaces, on campus and beyond.
-Community is a fundamental point of intersection where the all of the College’s values can be discussed, explored, respectfully considered, and renewed.
+Community is a fundamental point of intersection where all of the College’s values can be discussed, explored, respectfully considered, and renewed.

 ENCOURAGING ACADEMIC INQUIRY AND EXPLORATION